Skip to content

 Juvenile Courts

 Juvenile courts handle cases involving minors, or people under 18, who are accused of crimes or need legal help with issues like abuse or neglect.
-These courts focus on rehabilitation and aim to support the best interests of the minor, rather than punishing them like adult criminal courts do.
+These courts focus on rehabilitation and aim to support the best interests of the minor, rather than punishing them as adult criminal courts do.

 The primary goal of juvenile courts is to assist young offenders in changing their behaviour and preventing them from committing crimes in the future.
 They also make sure that decisions support the minor's welfare, safety, and development, whether the case is about delinquency or dependency.